tschaub/grunt-newer/README.md

   grunt.registerTask('lint', ['newer:jshint:all']);
 ```

-With the above configuration, running `grunt lint` will configure your `jshint:all` task to use only files in the `src` config that have been modified since the last successful run of the same task.
+With the above configuration, running `grunt lint` will configure your `jshint:all` task to use only files in the `jshint.all.src` config that have been modified since the last successful run of the same task.
+The first time the `jshint:newer:all` task runs, all source files will be used.
+After that, only the files you modify will be run through the linter.

 Another example is to use the `newer` task in conjunction with `watch`.
-For example, you might want to set up a watch to run a linter on all your `.js` files whenever any of them changes.
+For example, you might want to set up a watch to run a linter on all your `.js` files whenever one changes.
 With the `newer` task, instead of re-running the linter on all files, you only need to run it on the files that changed.

 ```js
   var srcFiles = 'src/**/*.js';